 Traditionally, male dogs were neutered by a small and simple surgical procedure during which the testicles are removed through a small incision in the scrotum.
 This is still a common procedure.

+Recovery time is quite rapid and the dog becomes infertile within a couple of months as no more sperm are produced.
 Removing the testes removes the dog’s main source of testosterone or sex hormone, which is responsible for a number of behavioural and physical characteristics.

 It has recently become clear that testosterone is involved in more aspects of your dog’s health and development than was previously thought, including growth and protection from injury and disease.

+Surgical castration is 100% effective as a form of birth control, it is also permanent and cannot be reversed.
 Apart from infertility, the effects of surgical castration can be variable depending on the dog, that too is covered in the link above

 Chemical castration is an option now available to pet owners in some regions.
 A chemical such as Zeuterin, is injected into the dog’s testicles.
 Just like surgical castration, chemical castration causes infertility, though it is not quite 100% effective.